Student Social Work Organization

-The mission of the Social Work Forum is to advance excellence in social work practice, to encourage members, to provide an opportunity for members to socialize with peers and colleagues, and to provide opportunities for students to participate in various learning experiences.
-Former projects have included hosting parties for children, providing meals for the homeless, food drives, voter registration drives, donating money to the Honduras Project, book drives, hosting distinguished lectures events and making bows for Child Abuse Awareness month.
-Additionally, the Forum sponsors various events for members.
-These events include guest speakers, seminars, picnics, social gatherings, and fund raisers.
-A newsletter is produced by the Forum each semester.
+The mission of SSWO is to (a) advance excellence in social work practice, (b) encourage members, (c) provide an opportunity for members to socialize with peers and colleagues, and (d) provide opportunities for students to participate in various learning experiences.
+Former projects have included hosting parties for children, providing meals for people experiencing homelessness, food drives, voter registration drives, donating money to the Honduras Project, book drives, hosting distinguished lectures events, and making bows for Child Abuse Awareness month.
+SSWO also sponsors events for members such as guest speakers, seminars, social gatherings, and fundraisers.
+A newsletter is produced each semester as well.

-The Social Work Forum consists of social work students, who would like an opportunity to meet other students, keep current on issues related to the social work profession, attend conferences, and become involved with social service activities in the community-a great way to reach out and make a difference!
+SSWO is comprised consists of students who would like (a) an opportunity to meet other students also interested in social work, (b) to keep current on issues related to the social work profession, (c) to attend conferences, and (d) to participate in social service activities in the community.
+SSWO is a great way to reach out, make new friends, and make a difference.

-The Social Work Forum is a diverse, informal organization that meets twice monthly during each semester.
-Members include students of varying ages, backgrounds, and ethnicity.
-Applications for membership can be obtained in the Social Work Office, Peck Hall 134.
-Dues are $10.00 per semester and may be submitted to the Social Work Office along with a completed application.
-Checks are accepted and should be made out to the Social Work Forum.
+SSWO is an informal organization that meets regularly during fall and spring semesters.
+Members include students of various majors, genders, race/ethnicities, ages, and backgrounds.
+Applications for membership can be obtained in the Department of Social Work office located in the Academic Classroom Building, suite 130.
+Dues are $10.00 per semester and may be submitted to the Social Work office along with a completed application.
+Checks, cash, and some electronic methods of payment are accepted and should be made out to the Student Social Work Organization.